osungmin/ISLwithPython/README.md

-# Introduction to Statistical Learning with Python
+# Lecture Materials – Introduction to Statistical Learning with Python

 This repository contains code examples, exercises, and supplemental materials for the course **Introduction to Statistical Learning**, adapted for Python.